 Chapter Six: Passing Long Ditch and Great Serpent Peak

 The monks travel to the valley of the fire-spitting white tiger spirit and encounter a large ditch through which they cannot pass.
 Pointing the ringed staff towards the heavens, Tripitaka calls the name of Vaiśravana and a ray of light issues forth from the rod that destroys the ditch.
-Next, the group passes through a fiery pit in which Ming Huang, Emperor Taizong of the Tang Dynasty, “changed his bones” and deposited them “like snow on a mountain” (1188).
+Next, the group passes through a fiery pit in which Ming Huang, Emperor Xuanzong of the Tang Dynasty, “changed his bones” and deposited them “like snow on a mountain” (Wivell, 1994, p.
+1188).
 Finally, the Sutra Master calls on the Devarāja once more and uses his alms bowl to extinguish a great prairie fire.

 Pilgrim warns Tripitaka that they are passing through the territory of a white tiger spirit who can assume the form of any person.
 She appears out of the mist wearing white clothing and riding a white pony.
 Monkey confronts her, causing the spirit to forsake her beautiful façade and take on a demonic white tiger form.
-He then: “…transformed his golden-ringed staff into a gigantic Yakşa whose head touched the sky and whose feet straddled the earth.
-In his hands he grasped a demon-subduing cudgel.
-His body was blue as indigo, his hair red as cinnabar; from his mouth a fiery gleam shot forth a hundred yards long” (1189).
+He then: “…transform[s] his golden-ringed staff into a gigantic Yakşa whose head touche[s] the sky and whose feet straddle the earth.
+In his hands he grasp[s] a demon-subduing cudgel.
+His body [is] blue as indigo, his hair red as cinnabar; from his mouth a fiery gleam sh[oots] forth a hundred yards long” (Wivell, 1994, p.
+1189).
 She refuses to submit, so Pilgrim uses his magic to make her vomit up countless monkeys without end.
 When she still refuses to surrender, he takes the form of an ever-growing stone in her stomach, causing it to explode.
 The spirit is finally destroyed when Monkey orders the Yakşa to crush her with his cudgel.

 1) The prairie fire may be a precursor to the Fiery Mountain that Monkey extinguishes in chapter 59.

-2) It is possible the mention of bones and a white-clad demon may have resulted in the White Bone Demon (Baigujing, 白骨精) from chapter 27.
+2) The mention of bones and a white-clad demon likely resulted in the White Bone Demon (Baigujing, 白骨精) from chapter 27.

 3) Monkey’s staff from the final version has the ability to grow, shrink, and take on different forms.